webpack-contrib/css-loader/README.md

 > **Warning**
 >
-> To use css-loader, webpack@5 is required
+> To use the latest version of css-loader, webpack@5 is required

 To begin, you'll need to install `css-loader`: